Knowing ourselves - Inspiring social change - Leading the way - with NVC

 These online calls will be facilitated through webinar software that supports us to meet, dialog, present and break into small groups.
 You will be able to see and hear everyone.
-The calls will cover certification topics, such as key distinctions and will also be used to support the applied projects and lived experiences of integrating NVC consciousness.
-Participants will also have a chance to lead calls later in the year.
+The calls will cover NVC leadership and certification topics, such as key distinctions and will also be used to support the applied projects and lived experiences of integrating NVC consciousness.
+Participants will also have a chance to lead calls.

-This will be held on Gabriola Island at a venue TBA (based on number of participants).
-Mitch and Angela will lead these residences.
-Guest trainers may also be invited to participate.
-Some of the key elements of this residence will follow three different threads:
+These in-person training sessions will be held on Gabriola Island at a venue TBA (based on number of participants).
+Angela Walkley will be the lead Trainer for these gatherings with the support from Guest Trainers, Some of the key elements of this residence will follow three different threads:

 Summer NVC Jam and Camp (7 Days):

 Gabriola NVC Jam and Camp takes place at Descanso Bay Campground on Gabriola Island.
-KILN participants will join the camp hosts in leading NVC offerings at the Summer Camp.
+KILN participants will offer workshops and lead NVC offerings at the Summer Camp.

 Immediately prior to the camp is the NVC Jam.
 This is an opportunity for the trainers and trainer candidates to bring their course offerings and jam on ideas, innovations and creative by-products linked to their offerings.
 Work on the jam offerings takes place in the days and months leading up to the Summer Camp.